cadzchua/SC1015-Mini-Project/README.md

 ## Motivation

+- **Historical Significance**: The Titanic disaster is one of the most infamous maritime tragedies in history.
+Analysing this event provides insights into historical societal norms, such as class disparity and gender roles, and how they influenced survival rates.

+- **Real-World Relevance**: The Titanic disaster serves as a case study for understanding human behavior in crises.
+Investigating survival rates can provide insights applicable to modern emergency management, helping to inform policies and procedures for future disasters.

 ## Objectives

 - To explore the dataset and conduct exploratory data analysis (EDA) to identify key factors affecting survival.